 This Quick Pantry-Friendly Thai Red Curry is packed with flavor, comes together in under 30 minutes, made from the bits of your fridge and pantry, and almost as good as takeout.
 Can you ever beat takeout?
 Probably not.
 Use whatever hunks of vegetables you have left in the fridge to pull this weeknight meal off.

 Cook the rice.
 Cook according to package directions, adding the butter and salt.

 Make the Thai Red Curry.
 Dice the onion.
-In a large saute pan, heat over medium-low.
-Once hot, add in the onion and oil plus a pinch of the salt.
+In a large saute pan, heat oil over medium-low.
+Once shimmery, add in the onion plus a pinch of the salt.
 Sauté for about 3 minutes or until translucent.
 Meanwhile, finely mince the garlic and ginger.
 (If you don’t want to chop the garlic and ginger, mince by way of a zester, used later in the recipe.)
 Add to the pan and cook for 30 seconds.
 Then add in the coconut milk, Thai Red Curry Paste, honey, zest of a lime, and the remaining salt.
 Stir together until smooth.
 Bring to a low simmer.

 Using kitchen shears, cut the chicken into thin 2-inch strips (on the thinner side) directly into the pot.
 Cook for 5 minutes, stirring occasionally.